jul/BAD-ASS/source/BAD.rst

 Logging
 -------

-python, Perl, ruby have excellent abstraction classes for logging.
+Python, Perl, Ruby have excellent abstraction classes for logging.
 Unices have syslog daemon that may prove interesting because your security alerts should be sent on a machine different than the ones potentially attacked or failing.

 If you don't understand this, you are a PHP developper thinking a developper should not care about how the system work.
 I can lend you a rope.